-- a) Other than the rear view mirrors (and engine airboxes, intake manifold shrouds joining directly the engine airbox with the bodywork), no bodywork situated between the front and the rear wheel centre line, which is more than 550mm above the reference plane, may be more than 350mm from the car centre plane. - b) In plan view, there must be no bodywork forward of the rear wheel centre line and more than 250mm above the referece plane, which is outside of a diagonal line running forward and outwards, from a point on the rear wheel centre line and 450mm from the car centre plane at an angle of 17° to the car centre plane.
+- a) Other than the rear view mirrors, no bodywork situated between the front and the rear wheel centre line, which is more than 550mm above the reference plane, may be more than 350mm from the car centre plane. - b) In plan view, there must be no bodywork forward of the rear wheel centre line and more than 250mm above the reference plane, which is outside of a diagonal line running forward and outwards, from a point on the rear wheel centre line and 450mm from the car centre plane at an angle of 17° to the car centre plane.